Jo Franklin Literary Consultancy

 How to Pay

-I will send you an invoice with a Paypal link which will enable you to make a direct payment.
-You do not need to have a Paypal account to use this facility.
+I will send you an invoice with payment details.
 I must receive full payment before I look at your work (except for the first chapter as mentioned above and mentorship when we will agree terms).

 If you are paying in a foreign currency via Paypal, additional charges will be payable.